Commercial lease duty

 - fit-out costs

 - gardening and landscaping

 - turnover rent

 Keep in mind that this list is not exhaustive and aims only to give you some guidance concerning the payments you can consider when determining the rent reserved you’ve paid.

-For more information, refer to the DAA015 Commercial Leases: Duty Payable on Lease Premiums circular.
+For more information, refer to the latest version of Revenue Circular Commercial Leases: Duty Payable on Lease Premiums (DAA015.1).

-If you’re a lessee and your lease premium exceeds the threshold, you need to lodge your lease document, along with any documentation that helps determine the amount of commercial lease duty you owe, within 90 days of signing the lease.
-You also need to pay the duty within these 90 days.
-You can make your duty payment at the time of lodgement or after.
+If you’re a lessee and your lease premium exceeds the threshold, you need to lodge your lease document by SmartForm, attaching any documentation that helps determine the amount of commercial lease duty you owe, within 90 days of signing the lease.

 Be sure that all of the details in your documentation are true and correct; giving false or misleading information is a serious offence.